Want to learn how to grow your network?

 Qualifications and skills

 The qualifications you need to work in educational administration depend on the role.
-Some don’t require any specific qualifications.
-For others, you may need a degree or qualification in business administration, marketing, management, finance or whatever relevant subject applies.
+Some don’t require any qualifications.
+For others, you’ll need a degree or qualification in business administration, marketing, management, finance or whatever relevant subject applies.

-While the specific skills you need vary, for all educational administration jobs you need to be highly organised and work well in a team.
+While the specific skills you need will also vary with each role, you’ll always need to have organisational skills and be able to work well in a team.

-As a careers adviser, your job is to help people make decisions about their future.
-You’ll also help research the education, training and career opportunities they need to achieve their goal.
-Careers advisers often work in schools or universities, or for local authorities.
+As a career adviser, your job is to help people make decisions about their future.
+You’ll also research the education, training and career opportunities they need to achieve their goal.
+Career advisers often work in schools or universities or for local authorities.

 Qualifications and skills